droqen/magical-paradise-train/README.md

 ## p.s. the 'navdi2' folder

 'Navdi' is my (droqen's) personal game-making and prototyping library.
 Explaining how any of it works is beyond the scope of this README, but you're free to use it as you see fit.
 If you dare.

+## p.s. use 'NavdiCursorFollower'

+It's a node that will always be where the mouse is.
+You can use it like I do (by adding children to it) or you can just externally track its position, leaving the cursor invisible.
+It's up to you!
+You can roll your own cursor solution if you like, but this one is reliable and it will be nice to have it standardized across the whole project.